puppetlabs/best-practices/migrating-to-cd4pe.md

 ### Half-Merged Changes

 It is recommended that impact analysis is always used in a pipeline before triggering a deployment.
-If there were changes in flux at the time of cutover that had not yet reached the `production` branch (but had reached other branches such as `staging`) they will be deployed if fresh commits to the `master` branch are pushed through the pipeline since not all environments are at the same revision.
+If there were changes in flux at the time of cutover that had not yet reached the `production` branch (but had reached other branches such as `staging`) they will be deployed if fresh commits to the `main` branch are pushed through the pipeline since not all environments are at the same revision.
 CD4PE does not have the ability for changes to "overtake" each other in the pipeline as was possible with the previous workflow.
 It is best to think of the pipeline as fully loaded with changes and attempting to push a single change all the way though will also flush out any other changes that had been sitting in there.
 Impact analysis when used correctly will detect these and allow for informed decisions at the time of deployment.